tmo1/sms-ie/README.md

  - Import messages: Click the `Import Messages` button, then select an import source.
  - Export call log: Click the `Export Call Log` button, then select an export destination.
  - Import call log: Click the `Import Call Log` button, then select an import source.
+ - Wipe messages: Click the `Wipe Messages` button, then confirm by pressing the `Wipe` button in the pop-up dialog box.

 These operations may take some time for large numbers of messages or calls.
 The app will report the total number of SMS and MMS messages or calls exported or imported, and the elapsed time, upon successful conclusion.